 There are three security mechanisms for using the web services.
 You can use any of these.

 So we can identify who is using the web services for what, an application key is issued to each developer.
-The key is used in conjunction a private application secret to sign each URL.
+The key is used in conjunction with a secret to sign each URL.

-Subscribers to LG Inform Plus (aka the esd-toolkit programme) and others should request their own personal key.
+Subscribers to LG Inform Plus and non-subscribers can request a key.

 OAuth is the open standard for authorisation.